Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Introduction

-Domain decomposition methods are powerful tools for solving partial differential equations.
+Domain decomposition methods are a common choice when designing parallel numerical methods for deterministic partial differential equations.
 For a general introduction, we refer the reader to \cite{Mathew.2008, DoleanJolivetNataf.2015,ToselliWidlund.2005, QuarteroniValli.1999}.
-These techniques divide a large problem into several smaller subproblems, which can be computed in parallel, provided that appropriate communication between subproblems is handled.
+These techniques partition the spatial domain into several subdomains, which enables parallel computations provided appropriate communication between the subdomains.
 There are various strategies for this communication.
-One common approach involves iterative methods, where the subproblems are solved sequentially, allowing for information exchange between them.
-This process continues until a desired error tolerance is achieved.
-However, while this method can yield accurate solutions, the iterative procedure incurs additional computational costs.
-To avoid the overhead of iterative schemes, we incorporate the decomposition directly into the time integration using an operator splitting method.
-Similar non-iterative overlapping domain decomposition approaches for deterministic equations have been studied in \cite{EisenmannHansen.2018, EisenmannHansen.2022, ES.2024, HansenHenningsson.2017, ArrarasEtAl.2017, HansenHenningsson.2016, Mathew.1998, Vabishchevich.2008}.
-By embedding the decomposition into the time integration process, we aim to achieve efficient parallel computation without the need for costly iterative refinements.
+The standard approach involves iterative methods, in which the problems in the subdomains are solved sequentially, allowing information exchange between them.
+However, while such methods can yield accurate solutions, the iterative procedure incurs additional computational costs.
+To avoid the overhead of iterative schemes, we intend to incorporate the decomposition directly into the time integration using an operator splitting method.
+Examples of earlier deterministic studies of such methods can be found in \cite{EisenmannHansen.2018, EisenmannHansen.2022, ES.2024, HansenHenningsson.2017, ArrarasEtAl.2017, HansenHenningsson.2016, Mathew.1998, Vabishchevich.2008}.